Interpolation Hilbert spaces between Sobolev spaces: Abstract

 \section{Abstract}

-We describe all Hilbert spaces that are interpolation spaces with respect to a given couple of Sobolev inner product spaces over $\mathbb{R}^{n}$ or a bounded domain with a smooth boundary.
+We explicitly describe all Hilbert function spaces that are interpolation spaces with respect to a given couple of Sobolev inner product spaces considered over $\mathbb{R}^{n}$ or a half-space in $\mathbb{R}^{n}$ or a bounded Euclidean domain with Lipschitz boundary.
 We prove that these interpolation spaces form a subclass of isotropic H\"ormander spaces.
-They are parametrized with a radial function parameter which is $RO$-varying at $+\infty$, considered as a function of $(1+|\xi|^{2})^{1/2}$ with $\xi\in\mathbb{R}^{n}$.
+They are parametrized with a radial function parameter which is OR-varying at $+\infty$ and satisfies some additional conditions.
+We give explicit examples of intermediate but not interpolation spaces.